Hannah Lucy Cockroft CBE, PLY, DL, is nine-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 Born on 30th July 1992, Hannah suffered two heart attacks within the first 24 hours of her life.
 These cardiac arrests left her with multiple areas of brain damage and a collapsed lung, with doctors questioning how the damage would affect her quality of life.

 In 2009, Hannah moved on to train under the guidance of a new coach, Peter Eriksson.
 She trained hard after school and over the weekends, with her parents ferrying her to and from the track every day until in 2010, she found herself at a competition in Kirkby, Liverpool, breaking her first World Record in the T34 400m.
-Four weeks later, Hannah sat and finished her A-levels, became Prom Queen and broke seven more World Records in eight days, an incredible feat by anyone’s standards!
+Four weeks later, Hannah sat and finished her A-level exams, became Prom Queen and broke seven more World Records in eight days, an incredible feat by anyone’s standards!

 Hannah made her senior debut for Great Britain at 18 years old, representing her country at the World Championships in New Zealand in January 2011.
 Despite having only been competing for three years, Hannah became double World Champion, in the T34 100m and 200m.

 The following summer, the world saw Hannah Cockroft line up at her debut Paralympics, the London 2012 Games.
-Cockroft took the world stage by storm, racing to victory over the T34 100m and 200m once again and setting two Paralympic Records in the process.
+Cockroft took the world stage by storm, racing to victory over the T34 100m and 200m once again and setting 2 Paralympic Records in the process.
 Having become double Paralympic Champion on the home stage she was dubbed ‘Hurricane Hannah’ by the British media.
 An MBE followed in the 2013 New Years’ Honours.

 Since then, Hannah’s lists of achievements have continued to grow and she is now the most decorated British athlete in World Championship history, with 16 World Champion titles to her name.
 Under coach Jenni Banks OAM, she repeated her Paralympic success in Rio de Janeiro in 2016, bringing home gold in the T34 100m, 400m and 800m, taking a new world record in the 400m and 3 games records in the process.
-Five years later, after a disrupted build up due to the Covid- 19 pandemic and many hours spent training in her garage, with reduced access to training facilities, Hannah lined up at the postponed Tokyo 2020 Paralympic Games.
+5 years later, after a disrupted build up due to the Covid- 19 pandemic and many hours spent training in her garage, with reduced access to training facilities, Hannah lined up at the postponed Tokyo 2020 Paralympic Games.
 Here, at her third Paralympics, she brought home 2 further gold medals in the T34 100m and 800m, breaking her own World Record in the 100m and her own Paralympic record in the 800m.
 Hannah is currently the T34 World Record holder in the 100m, 200m, 400m, 800m and 1500m.
 She was named an OBE in the 2022 Queens New Years honours after her success in Tokyo.

 Hannah completed the athletics ‘Grand Slam’ of medals when she represented Team England for the first time at the Commonwealth Games held in Birmingham in 2022.
 She brought home gold in the T34 100m in front of a roaring home crowd, completing the set of gold medals at every major athletics championships.
 Later that year, she moved coach to Paul Moseley of Leeds City AC.